-THE FORMER ARK OF THE COVENANT
+CHURCH OF THE ARK OF THE COVENANT)

 Church, 1892-5, by Joseph Morris and Sons of Reading, for the Agapemonites.
 Sculpture by AG Walker.
 Stained glass by Walter Crane.
 Minor later alterations.

 MATERIALS: Strong contrasts of materials with rough coursed rubble and plentiful Portland stone dressings; stone spire.